agrc/metadata-asset-tracking-tool/metadata/transportation/railroads.md

 ## Summary

 This dataset contains polylines representing railway lines in Utah.
-Features in this dataset include freight railroads, commuter lines, and other forms of rail transportation.
+Features in this dataset includes commercial railroads, commuter lines, and other forms of rail transportation.
+Information such as current railroad availability, pricing, and schedule, are not included with this layer.

 ## Description